peterwittek/ncpol2sdpa/doc/source/revision_history.rst

     option.
   - Support for chordal graph extension in the commutative case (doi:`10.1137/050623802 <http://dx.doi.org/10.1137/050623802>`_).
 Pass ``hierarchy="npa_chordal"`` to the constructor.
+  - It is possible to pass variables which will not be relaxed.
+Pass ``nonrelaxed=[variables]`` to the constructor.
+  - It is possible to change the constraints once the moment matrix is generated.
+Refer to the new function ``process_constraints``.
   - PICOS conversion routines were separated.
   - Moved documentation to Sphinx.